wt12318/AbDesignBech/README.md

 git clone https://github.com/wt12318/AbDesignBech
 ```

-The Docker image file has been uploaded to BaiduYun (https://pan.baidu.com/s/1qh2Qd_4qtfArk0VKzdXlFQ?pwd=44st).
-The link is [link to Baidu Cloud].
+The Docker image file has been uploaded to BaiduYun.
+The link is https://pan.baidu.com/s/1qh2Qd_4qtfArk0VKzdXlFQ?pwd=44st.
 You can load it after downloading.

 ```bash
 docker load -i abdesigner_last.tar